Document Type : Original Article

 Abstract

-Background: Placenta-specific 1 (PLAC1) is one of the oncoplacental genes ectopically expressed in various cancers.
-Antibody-drug conjugates (ADC) have the potential to substantially improve efficacy and reduce toxicity of treatment compared with cytotoxic small-molecule drugs.
-They have recently been employed to treat cancers.
+Background: Placenta-specific 1 (PLAC1) is an oncoplacental genes aberrantly expressed in various malignancies.
+Antibody-drug conjugates (ADC) offer a promising therapeutic approach by enhancing efficacy and reducing toxicity of treatment compared to cytotoxic small-molecule agents.

-Objective: To examine the efficacy of an SN38-conjugated monoclonal anti-PLAC1 antibody in breast cancer.
+Objective: To evaluate the efficacy of an SN38-conjugated monoclonal anti-PLAC1 antibody in a mouse model of breast cancer.

-Methods: Anti-human PLAC1 monoclonal antibodies were produced and characterized.
-SN38 was conjugated to an anti-PLAC1 antibody (clone: 2H12C12) and conjugation efficacy was evaluated by UV spectrophotometry.
-Post-conjugation reactivity was then tested using ELISA and flow cytometry.
-In vitro, cytotoxicity profiling of 2H12C12-SN38 was examined on MDA-MB-231 breast cancer cells using a fluorimetric assay.
-The effect of 2H12C12-SN38 on MDA-MB-231 tumor growth and angiogenesis ex vivo was tested by chorioallantoic membrane (CAM) assay followed by immunohistochemical analysis of the tumor.
-Pharmacokinetics of 2H12C12-SN38 in mice was measured by successive venipuncture after ADC administration.
-Inhibitory effects of anti-PLAC1 ADC on tumor growth were assessed in a nude mice xenograft model of human breast cancer.
+Methods: Anti-human PLAC1 monoclonal antibodies were generated and characterized.
+SN38 was conjugated to an anti-PLAC1 antibody (clone: 2H12C12) and conjugation efficacy was determined by UV spectrophotometry.
+The antigen-binding activity of the conjugated antibody was assessed using ELISA and flow cytometry.
+In vitro, the cytotoxic profile of 2H12C12-SN38 was evaluated in MDA-MB-231 breast cancer cells using a fluoroimetric viability assay.
+The impact of 2H12C12-SN38 on MDA-MB-231 tumor growth and angiogenesis ex vivo was examined using chorioallantoic membrane (CAM) assay followed by immunohistochemical analysis.
+Pharmacokinetics of 2H12C12-SN38 in mice was determined by serial venipuncture following ADC administration.
+The inhibitory effects of anti-PLAC1 ADC on tumor growth were evaluated in a nude mouse xenograft model of human breast cancer.

 Keywords